Skip to main content

 DESIGNING THE SET

-Scenic designer A Inn Doo, a third-year MFA student, researched photographs of defunct box stores that had been repurposed as detention centers along the U.S.-Mexico border.
-She wanted the set for this production to “metaphorically tell the relationship of the United States to immigrants — where they import people as needed and then throw them away like commodities,” she says.
+Scenic designer A Inn Doo, a third-year MFA student, wanted the set for this production to “metaphorically tell the relationship of the United States to immigrants — where they import people as needed and then throw them away like commodities,” she says.
+Doo researched photographs of defunct box stores that have been repurposed as detention centers along the U.S.-Mexico border, then incorporated those elements into her set design.

 (Left) A Inn Doo points at a tiny dolly model within her ¼-inch scale model of the Barber Theater.
 (Right) A Inn Doo holds a miniature shopping cart between her index finger and thumb above a ¼-inch scale of the Barber Theater.